 To maintain the same body weight, an individual’s energy intake should be equal to his/her energy expenditure.
 But, to gain weight, an individual’s energy intake should be more than his/her energy expenditure.
 This creates an environment of positive energy balance in the body.
 In other words, the positive energy balance is when the calories you consume are more than the calories you expend.
 For example, a person who eats too little, but exercises more will surely lose weight.
 Therefore, in order to gain weight, individuals should eat frequent healthy and nutrient dense meals.
 (9)

 Water is the best beverage and drinking adequate water is very important, as water comprises 60% of your body weight.
 Studies have shown that the time during which individuals drink water may have an impact on their food intake and overall body weight.
 Many individuals drink water before meals or with meals.
 A research published in 2010 has observed that drinking too much water before or with meals may suppress the appetite and individuals may eat less.
 This can be extremely beneficial for individuals who want to lose weight, but individuals who want to gain weight should avoid drinking water before meals.
 Individuals who eat less may further find it difficult to gain weight.
 (10)

 Sample Menu Plan

 Reason Behind: If you have a small appetite, you can easily split your breakfast.

-- Breakfast option 3: 1 bowl porridge with chopped nuts or fruit added to it
+- Breakfast option 2: 1 bowl porridge cooked in water with chopped nuts or fruit added to it

 Reason Behind: Try preparing a different breakfast each day and add more herbs to your savory preparations.